Virtual Conference

 Biography

 Tatiana Martsinkovskaya has completed her PhD in 1990 at Moscow State University, and 5 years later, in 1995 became professor of psychology, also at Moscow State University.
-From 1999 year she workes at Psychological institute as the director of department.
-She has over 300 publications that have been cited over 3700 times and her publication H-index is 31.
-She has several grants and is the editor-in-chief in two journals as well as the member of editorial board of reputed journals
+From 1999 till nowadays works at Psychological institute as the director of department, at the same time being the dean of the faculty of general and clinic psychology at Moscow institute of psychoanalysis.
+The focus of her research interests now is the problem of mental health in digital society.
+She has over 300 publications that have been cited over 3700 times and her publication H-index is 47.
+She has several grants and is the editor-in-chief in one journal as well as the member of editorial board of reputed journals